pfackeldey/evermore/docs/building_blocks.md

 Parameter Boundaries

 :   The `lower` and `upper` attributes denote the valid bounds of a parameter.
-They can be used to e.g. transform a parameter to a constrained space or add penalty terms to the loss function.
+They can be used to e.g. enforce a parameter to only have values in a constrained space or add penalty terms to the loss function.
+More information can be found in <project:#parameter-transformations>.

 Freeze a Parameter